Magic… or madness?

 A would-be disciple with access to lots of gloam or other resources may be able to make an ample enough tribute to bypass the need for a trial or apprenticeship.
 In some rare cases, this may also be a favor of some kind.

 An initiate will most often choose the route of apprenticeship to grant them acceptance.
-For one turn (approximately one year’s time), the student will shadow their mentor and obey their every command.
+For one turn, the student will shadow their mentor and obey their every command.

 Needless to say, this experience varies greatly depending on the mentor.
 Much of Nodd's slavery is in fact apprenticeship for various houses and cults.